stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/running-sj-workflows.md

     If you plan to upload data through the St. Jude Cloud Data Transfer application (recommended), you can click the "Upload Data" button the appears in the left panel after you click "Start".
 If you have not already downloaded the app, do so by clicking "Download app".
-Once you have the app, you can click "Open app" to open the app with the tool's cloud workspace already opened and ready to drag-and-drop files into it!
+Once you have the app, you can click "Open app" to open the app with the workflow's cloud workspace already opened and ready to drag-and-drop files into it!

     For more information, check out the [data transfer application](../managing-data/data-transfer-app.md) guide.

 ## Running the Workflow

-Once you've uploaded data to your cloud workspace, click "Launch Tool" on the tool's landing page.
+Once you've uploaded data to your cloud workspace, click "Launch Tool" on the workflow's landing page.
 A dropdown will present any presets required for running the workflow.
 For example, some workflows ask that you select whether you wish to start with FastQ files or a BAM file.
 Launching the workflow will redirect you to you workspace in DNAnexus.

 The gif below shows an example with the [Rapid RNA-Seq workflow](https://platform.stjude.cloud/tools/rapid_rna-seq)